mariocodesforfun/Markov-Chain-Algorithm/README.md

 # Markov-Chain-Algorithm
 Markov-Chain-Algorithm

 This repository contains solutions for the questions asked in the file:

 "Markov-Chain-Algorithm/MAT210ProjectSpring24option2.pdf"

+Several exercises are solved using the Markov-Chain algorithm

+The matrix calculations are done using numpy

 Example 6 question and solution can be found in "Markov-Chain-Algorithm/example_6"

 The helper file contains functions that will be reused

 The folder exercises from the book contains exercises that were asked in the project description